 Woman, Life, Freedom

 What if your body is a battlefield by default?
 Feminist struggle has, at its core, always been a fight for the right to exist – to be seen, heard, and believed.
 Nowhere was this more powerfully expressed in recent history than in the three words Zan, Zendegi, Azadi – Woman, Life, Freedom.
-The slogan became known around the world after Mahsa Amini, a young Kurdish-Iranian woman, died in the custody of Iran’s morality police in September 2022 for allegedly wearing her headscarf “incorrectly”.
+The slogan originated in the Kurdish freedom movement as Jin, Jiyan, Azadi and became known around the world after Jina Mahsa Amini, a young Kurdish-Iranian woman, died in the custody of Iran’s morality police in September 2022 for allegedly wearing her headscarf “incorrectly”.
 Her death sparked an unprecedented protest movement, in which thousands of Iranian women defied the regime by removing their hijabs, cutting their hair, singing, writing, and reclaiming their place in public space.

 At the heart of this programme line lies the question: what can literature and art mean for the feminist fight against oppression?
 How do writers engage with violence, structural injustice, and gendered power?
 And what role can female solidarity – between friends, sisters, mothers, lovers – play in dismantling systems that seek to diminish women?
 (Spoiler: there is, thankfully, also comfort to be found.)